-Things can get messy when your parrot throws food on the floor.
+Things can get messy when a parrot throws its food on the floor.
 However, before you start to worry that your parrot isn’t enjoying its food, rest assured that this behavior’s normal.

 Why Do Parrots Throw Their Food?

-Many wild parrots eat a small piece or two before dropping their food.
-This behavior’s confusing, considering that it takes time and effort to forage these valuable resources in their native habitats.
+Parrots eat a small piece or two before dropping their food.
+This behavior’s confusing because it takes time and effort to forage these valuable resources in their native habitats.

-According to Safring News, researchers observed Cedar Waxwings handling various berries in the following sizes:
+According to Safring News, researchers observed Cedar Waxwings handling various berries in these sizes: